i18next/i18next-http-backend/README.md

 This is a simple i18next backend to be used in Node.js, in the browser and for Deno.
 It will load resources from a backend server using the XMLHttpRequest or the fetch API.

+It's based on the deprecated [i18next-xhr-backend](https://github.com/i18next/i18next-xhr-backend) and can mostly be used as a drop-in replacement.

 # Getting started

 Source can be loaded via [npm](https://www.npmjs.com/package/i18next-http-backend) or [downloaded](https://github.com/i18next/i18next-http-backend/blob/master/i18nextHttpApiBackend.min.js) from this repo.